MurphyRP/DSESpark_day2/README.md

 6) Using our 'write to Cassandra approach from day 1, populate sensor_b and sensor_c

-7) Using the Spark UI, Navigate to the Executor page and review the stdout
+7) Using the Spark Master UI, Navigate to the Executor page and review the stdout

     A) What is logged?
     B) What is happening with each request to C*?

 8) Review the audting log on each node for DSE.
 ```
 /var/log/cassandra/audit/audit.log
 ```

     A) What CQL is logged?
     B) What if any predicates are being pushed down? (where clause)

+9) Query by non-key columns, partition key columns and combinations of columns.

+    A) What is in the log?
+    B) What query is being run ON the node?
+    C) Why?

 ### Ready for some QA?

-9) Open Spark-sql UI
+10) Open Spark-sql UI
 ```
 sudo <installdir>/bin/dse spark-sql
 ```
-10) Query by non-key columns, partition key columns and combinations of columns.
+11) Query by non-key columns, partition key columns and combinations of columns.

     A) What is in the log?
     B) What query is being run ON the node?
     C) Why?